rockroman/ws/README.md

 ## Page 1: Quick Project Summary

+  - Describe project key terms and jargon
   - Describe the project dataset
-  - Describe the client's requirements
+  - Describe the client's requirements | business requirements
-  - Describe project key terms and jargon

 ## Page 2: Correlation Page

+  - Describe the business requirement No. 1
-  - Show findings which features have the strongest correlation to house sale price
+  - Show findings which features have the strongest correlation to house sale price (most important features correlation)
   - Include visualisations of correlations with scatter plots of those variables that have a high correlation to the sale price.
 Enable dashboard user to analyze data visually

 ## Page 3: House Price Predictor Page

+- Describe business requirement No. 2
 - Display the 4 houses's attributes and their respective predicted sales price
 - Show information on the sum of predicted sales prices for all 4 inherited houses
 - Interactive widgets to allow a user to provide real-time house data to predict the sale price on a any given house